Jain-Sunaina/100-days-coding-challenge-Java/README.md

 Problem Statement: Write a Java program that performs a binary search for a given element in a sorted array of integers.
 You will be given a sorted array and a target element, and your task is to find and return the index of the target element in the array using binary search.
 Function Description: int binarySearch(int[] arr, int target).

+📌Day 29: Java program to reverse an array

+Problem Statement: Write a Java program that reverses an array of integers.
+You will be given an array, and your task is to reverse the elements of the array in place.
+Function Description: void reverseArray(int[] arr)

+📌Day 29: Java program to find the largest subarray sum in an array

+Problem Statement: Write a Java program that finds the largest sum of any subarray within an array of integers.
+You will be given an array, and your task is to find the maximum sum of a subarray.